MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-5.6.0/using-psjobs.md

 PSJobs are run in separate processes, which means that information about your Azure connection must be properly shared with the jobs you create.
-Upon connecting your Azure account to your PowerShell session with `Login-AzureRmAccount`, you can pass the context to a job.
+Upon connecting your Azure account to your PowerShell session with `Connect-AzureRmAccount`, you can pass the context to a job.

 ```powershell
 $creds = Get-Credential